konflux-ci/release-service-catalog/tasks/push-sbom-to-pyxis/README.md

 | pyxisSecret | The kubernetes secret to use to authenticate to Pyxis.
 It needs to contain two keys: key and cert | No | - |
 | server | The server type to use.
 Options are 'production' and 'stage' | Yes | production |

+## Changes since 0.3.0
+* Update image reference
+  - The new image includes performance optimizations which should increase the performance of pushing sbom components to Pyxis by over 50 %

 ## Changes since 0.2
 * Update Tekton API to v1